bruno-azenha/BioInfo/Module 4/README.txt

 Then I run this algorithm 10 times, writing down the results and taking the average.

 The average probability was 4.57 * 10^(-5)

+---- Exercise 2 ----

+First thing to do was to save the OR21 information from the 347OR,fasta file into another one, for easy access.